MilekJakub/Habitlet/docs/SRS.md

 #### Mobile Support
-Initial exclusion of mobile platforms could constrain user accessibility and market reach, necessitating a responsive design approac to somehow accommodate mobile devices.
+Initial exclusion of mobile platforms could constrain user accessibility and market reach, necessitating a responsive design approach to somehow accommodate mobile devices.

 #### Client Devices
 The application's performance on client devices, especially in terms of graphics and real-time features